-• Exercise: Automatic extraction of the center of surveying targets
+- Exercise: Automatic extraction of the center of surveying targets - Exercise: Create an as built map of an electric network extension

 10.3.1 Exercise: Automatic extraction of the center of surveying targets

 Open the file "EnterPoints.3dr".

 This file contains the point cloud of a round black and white target.
 The point cloud is displayed in the "Inspection" representation in order to show the difference of intensity.